-The UGMA and UTMA are custodial accounts that an adult, known as the custodian, can set up for minors.
-The custodian and other adults can contribute to the account until the child gains full control.
+How do a UGMA and a UTMA work?The UGMA and UTMA are custodial accounts.
+Once the UTMA or UGMA has been set up, the custodian and other adults can contribute to the account until the child gains full control.
 The account can grow quite considerably during a child’s life due to compound interest.
-This can help set your loved one up for their future goals.
+This can help set your loved one up for their future financial goals.

 While all of the funds belong to the minor, as his/her parent, you can withdraw money for legitimate expenses that benefit your child.
 Any earnings within the account such as interest are considered unearned income for the minor.
 This will be taxed at the child’s tax rate.

 What is the difference between a UTMA and a UGMA account?

 The main difference between a UTMA and a UGMA is the asset makeup of the account.
 The UGMA contains only financial products such as stocks, bonds, and mutual funds.
 A UTMA can have financial assets and physical assets.
 Some physical assets include real estate, jewelry, and fine art.
 You could set up a trust to leave physical assets for your loved ones but a UTMA might be a better option if you don’t want to go through the process of setting up a trust.

 The second difference is related to state adoption.
 A UGMA and a UTMA are governed by two separate laws.
 The UGMA was passed in 1956 and revised in 1966.
 All states have adopted the UGMA allowing parents nationwide to use these accounts.

 The UTMA started 30 years later.
 Vermont and South Carolina do not allow UTMA accounts.
 The state you reside in also sets most of the terms for UGMA and UTMA accounts.